GenSpectrum/evobench/evobench-evaluator/docs/overview.md

 contains the log files from running benchmarking jobs; they start with `$n.output_of_benchmarking_command*`, where `$n` is the number of the working directory.
-There are also `$n.error*` files in case a job failed, and soon `$n.status` files to store the status of a working directory.
+There are also `$n.error*` files in case a job failed, and `$n.status` files to store the status of a working directory.

+The `evobench-run wd` subcommand should normally suffice to interact with working directories.